-Kayla is the Operations Executive and PA to the CEO at Medics.Academy.
+Kayla is the Head of Operations at Medics.Academy.
 She completed her Bachelors of Science in Exercise Science degree at Concordia University Chicago whilst playing collegiate level soccer.
 She then decided to pursue a masters level degree in Public Health concentrating primarily on management at Loyola University Chicago.
-She sought to grow her experience and knowledge at the international level and joined Medics.Academy in 2019.
-She has currently been with the organization for a few months and is in charge of all operational activities within Medics.Academy.
-Kayla is an experienced healthcare professional with an expanding operations skill set.
+Kayla is interested in programme development and implementation in addressing health disparities.

 Johann is currently the Founder and CEO of Medics.Academy, the Founder and Managing Director of The HLA and the Lead for Education and Training at Healthcare UK at the Department for International Trade.

 Johann is best known as the former chair of the Junior Doctors Committee of the British Medical Association.
 However, he has held a variety of roles over 18 years.